 We think that the world is limited and explained by its past.
 We tend to think that what happened in the past determines what is going to happen next, and we do not see that it is exactly the other way around!
 What is always the source of the world is the present; the past doesn’t explain a thing.
 The past trails behind the present like the wake of a ship and eventually disappears.

 — Alan Watts

-“What exactly is time, anyway?” is not exactly a question many try to tackle, unless we happen to be the kind of person interested in such things.
+“What exactly is time, anyway?” is not exactly a question we routinely grapple with — unless we happen to be the kind of person interested in such things.

 I don’t remember exploring any particular perspectives on time in school.
 Nor do I really feel like it was made to be that big of a deal at all.

 Some would say it’s a question left for the pontifications of philosophers or the musings of theoretical physicists.
 I remember growing up and exploring the concept of time mostly through fiction — video games, books, movies, etc.

 Then I happened upon the lectures of Alan Watts on YouTube during a period in my life in which I was feeling down on my luck.

 Watts convinced me to explore the traditions of Daoism and Buddhism, which I had stayed away from during my college because I had lumped all religions into the same category of “crazy, superstitious nonsense that the world is better off without.”